 Yes!
-Here at Ross Lutz Barristers, we believe in meeting and evaluating your case before moving forward.
+Here at Alberta Legal, we believe in meeting and evaluating your case before moving forward.
 We don’t believe in billing you for a consultation.

 Why should I hire a criminal lawyer to help me with my criminal charges?

 It is important to understand that you have the right to represent yourself before the criminal court system.
-However, our experienced Calgary criminal defence lawyers will apply our skills and experience to build the best possible defence and strategy to get the best possible outcome for you.
+However, our experienced Calgary criminal defence lawyers will apply our skills and experience to build the a decent defence and strategy to get the outcome you deserve.

 We understand and apply the law, we know the rules of evidence, and we know the rules of court.
 Every case is different and requires a unique and strategic approach.
 Navigating the criminal justice system is frustrating on a good day but nearly impossible without a skilled lawyer at the helm.